Glossary of Terms

 A finance charge of 1% will apply monthly to any unpaid billed balance from the previous Regular Monthly Billing Statement.
 It is calculated by taking the adjusted amount due, subtracting any credits applied, and multiplying the remainder by 1%.
 This finance charge will be charged each month until your account is paid in full.

 Created as part of the Taxpayer Relief Act of 1997, these credits may be available to you as reductions of your tax liability.
 The credits are claimed on your tax return, or the return of the taxpayer that claims you.

 If a payment is not received by the scheduled due date, as communicated on the student's Monthly Billing Statement, a late payment fee will apply.
 If the Minimum Payment or Adjusted Amount Due is paid on or before the scheduled due date, as it appears on the student's Monthly Billing Statement, no late fees will apply.

 The minimum payment is the payment you must pay in order to meet the minimum established as part of the University's payment plan and is calculated by taking the current term charges, dividing by the payments remaining for the semester, and adding any charges due in full.

 Your student account Monthly Billing Statement is normally printed on or around the 15th of each month and is due on the 10th of the following month and includes information on all new activity since the last Monthly Billing Statement was printed.

 Status which is achieved when insufficient proof of a domicile within the state is presented which causes Educational Fees to be assessed at Missouri nonresident rates.

-When the student account has a credit balance, where payments and credits exceed total charges due on your student account, a refund of these excess proceeds will generally be processed and the excess returned to you by check or direct deposit.
+When the student account has a credit balance, where payments and credits exceed total charges due on your student account, a refund of these excess proceeds will generally be processed and the excess returned to you by check to the Local Address on file or direct deposit.

 Status which is achieved when sufficient proof of a domicile within the state is presented which causes Educational Fees to be assessed at Missouri resident rates.